-Coolant level is correct when coolant is visible through the surge tank sight glass when cold.
-If coolant level is low, fill system with the same 50-50 mixture normally used.
+Fill the tank as required with the same 50/50 water-antifreeze mixture already in the cooling system.
 Do not mix two different types of coolant.
 Refer to the Maintenance Manual for proper coolant type specifications or see the label affixed near the coolant surge tank on the vehicle.